 Most prostate cancers aren’t caused by inherited cancer genes and most men who get prostate cancer don’t have a family history of it.

 If you have just one relative who developed prostate cancer at an older age, your risk is unlikely to be very different from other men the same age as you.
-But sometimes prostate cancer can run in families.
+But prostate cancer can sometimes run in families.

+Experts think that less than 1 in 10 prostate cancers are linked to inherited genes.
 There isn’t one specific ‘prostate cancer gene’ that explains most of the cases of hereditary prostate cancer.
-Instead, it’s thought that variations in several genes may be involved.
-Each variation only has a very small effect on a man’s risk.
+Instead, it is thought that changes (alterations) in several genes may be involved.
+Each alteration only has a very small effect on a man’s risk.

-But men who have inherited several of these genetic variations may have a significantly increased risk of prostate cancer.
-Scientists are trying to develop a test that could identify men who are at higher risk.
+But men who have inherited several of these genetic alterations may have an increased risk of prostate cancer.
+Scientists are trying to develop a test that could identify men who are at a higher risk of this cancer.
 But a test isn’t available in the UK yet.